Aliasss/sapientia/README.md

 ## Features

-- Monthly philosophical themes with guided exploration
+- Three pillars of understanding: Self & Existence, Nature & Cosmos, Society & Future
 - Personal thought journal for recording and reflecting on ideas
-- Structured content based on Aiden's Philosophy, Rosicrucian concepts, and Common Sense Renewed principles
+- Structured content based on universal principles and ancient wisdom

 ## Development